ApeWorX/ape/docs/userguides/accounts.md

 2. Live network accounts

 Test accounts are useful for local network testing and debugging contracts.
-Live network accounts are your real accounts where you should take pre-caution when it comes to securing its private key.
+Live network accounts are for interacting with live blockchains and should be secured.

 To learn more about Ethereum accounts, see [the Ethereum documentation](https://ethereum.org/en/developers/docs/accounts/).